finani/ICM42688/README.md

 * **Basic_I2C**: demonstrates declaring an *ICM42688* object, initializing the sensor, and collecting data.
 I2C is used to communicate with the ICM42688 sensor.
 * **Basic_SPI**: demonstrates declaring an *ICM42688* object, initializing the sensor, and collecting data.
 SPI is used to communicate with the ICM42688 sensor.
 * **Advanced_I2C**: demonstrates a more advanced setup.
-In this case, the accelerometer and gyroscope full scale ranges, DLPF, and SRD are set to non-default values.
+In this case, the accelerometer and gyroscope full scale ranges are set to non-default values.
 I2C is used to communicate with the ICM42688 sensor.
 * **Interrupt_SPI**: demonstrates having the ICM42688 sensor create an interrupt pulse when data is ready, which is used to drive data collection at the specified rate.
 SPI is used to communicate with the ICM42688 sensor.
-* **WOM_I2C**: demonstrates setting up and using the wake on motion interrupt.
-I2C is used to communicate with the ICM42688 sensor.
 * **FIFO_SPI**: demonstrates setting up and using the FIFO buffer.
 SPI is used to communicate with the ICM42688 sensor.

 # Wiring and Pullups